joker-b/AnimTaskMgr/README.md

 2. Use the `launch()` method to start tasks running
 3. Call the `animate()` method somewhere within your animation loop.

 In the sample, we've used `launch()` to start two tasks: one to spin the "please wait" spinner until we tell it to stop, and `addOneObject(),` which will explicitly stop itself after 200 cycles.
-This second task also comes with a companion "wrap-up" function, `objectsReady(),` which will trigger automatically after `addOneObject()` has decided to halt -- this last function displays the accumulated results, hides the spinner, and, since we don't need it any more. halts the spinner spinning task.
+This second task also comes with a companion "wrap-up" function, `objectsReady(),` which will trigger automatically after `addOneObject()` has decided to halt -- this last function displays the accumulated objects, hides the spinner, and, since we don't need it any more. halts the spinner's spin task.

 In this case, the wrap-up function really is just  wrapping up.
 Wrap-up functions can also be used to chain animations by making additional `launch()` calls.